heterorefactor/heterorefactor/experiments/Recursive/README.md

   instrumentation code for invariant detection.
 * `[kernel]/refactored/kernel_device_[size].cpp` is the automatically refactored
   kernel code that can be synthesized with Vivado HLS.
-It is generated using the invariant detected using the instrumentation code with a input size of `[size]`.
+It is generated using the invariant detected using the instrumentation code with an input size of `[size]`.

 If you are interested, you can also check `[kernel]/invariant/` for detected